aiman-al-masoud/deixiscript/README.md

 - assignments are completely replaced by anaphora, also theme-rheme phrase style, also intermediate numerical computations.

+- anaphora can also be used to replace if-statements, one big function with lots of ifs = lots of small "functions" with naturalistic type arguments.

 - anaphora work as if each entity got the current timestamp whenever it is mentioned.
 When function ask() is called from findAll() the deictic dict is NOT updated.